(Reposted from 2010. I continue to make this bird for friends and family to universal acclaim. The Classic:)

 Meanwhile… I refuse to debate – so brine.
 I always buy the Williams-Sonoma Brine-of-the-Year – it’s my own holiday tradition and always just lovely – for $16-$18.

-^ The bird in the brine after 12 hours; ^ and NOW: The Terrible Secret.
-That's right, get a tub of DUCK FAT.
+That’s right, get a tub of DUCK FAT.
 I heat the tub gently in warm water until it turns to liquid.
 (Locally you can find duck fat in the deli section at Central Market, in very limited supply).

 With a sturdy injector (again, Williams-Sonoma – I’m not shilling, I just love that place this time of year) start stickin’.
 At least three good doses in each side of the breast, and a couple in each thigh.
 It’s awesome – the bird swells in a great way!
 It’s just not right when you think about what you’re doing – but go ahead.
 You will notice some fat seems to be collecting under the skin as the meat seeps – perfect.
 You’ll end up with about half to 3/4 a tub IN the bird, then slather the rest on the outer skin.
 (I usually have two tubs, keeping one cool so the fat is solid for spreading on the skin.)